bytedeck/bytedeck/README.md

 1. Open a terminal
 2. Move into the project directory:
-`cd ~/Developer/hackerspace`
+`cd ~/Developer/bytedeck`
 3. Build the containers (db, redis, celery, and celery-beat):
 `docker-compose build`
 4. Start the postgres database container (db) in the background/daemonized (-d)
 `docker-compose up -d db`
-5. For development, let's run the django app in a vertiual environment instead of using the web container:
+5. For development, let's run the django app in a virtual environment instead of using the web container:
    1. Create a python virtual environment (we'll put ours in a venv directory):
-   `virtualenv venv --python=python3.7`
+   `virtualenv venv --python=python3.8`
    2. Enter the virtual environment:
    `source venv/bin/activate`
    3. Install our requirements:
    `pip install -r requirements.txt`
+   3. Copy the example environment file to the one you'll be using.
+Docker-compose and django will both be lookign for a `.env` files with various settings that you can customize:
+   `cp .env.example .env`
    3. Run migrations (this is a special migration command we need to use, *never use the standard `migrate` command!* ):
    `./src/manage.py migrate_schemas --shared`
    4. Run the app ot make sure you don't get any errors yet, with: